hamedrazavi/pyspark_amld2019/docs/AWS_README.md

 18. In the bootstrap shell script the conda environment `py36` is already set (this is to make sure that you are running the same version of python on master and nodes.); type in`source activate py36`.
 19. Start jupyter notebook by typing in `pyspark` note the port number of the notebook (e.g. 8889)
 20. Now the jupyter notebook with pyspark is running.
 In order to access to the notebook on your browser, in a new terminal window type in: `ssh -i <your_aws_key.pem> -L 8000:localhost:8889 hadoop@ec2-3-122-41-171.eu-central-1.compute.amazonaws.com`.  **Note**: Windows users need to do this with [PuTTy](https://www.putty.org/).
 21. In your browser type in `localhost:8000` (if you are running a notebook with a token you need to copy the token as well, e.g., `localhost:8000/?token=...`).
 The jupyter notebook running on the cluster is displayed on your browser.
 Now you can start using PySpark.
 To check if all is good, in the first cell type in `from pyspark.sql import SparkSession`  and the next line `spark = SparkSession.builder.getOrCreate()` and run the cell.
 This does not guarantee everything is fine.
-You need to run some serious spark code in order to make sure all is okay (e.g. run some of the lines of the [data_processing_end.ipynb](../src/data_processing_end.ipynb).
+You need to run some serious spark code in order to make sure all is okay (e.g. run some of the lines of the [data_processing_end.ipynb](../src/local/data_processing_end.ipynb).

+## Storing, reading data

+- The best way to acces data from your PySpark notebook is to store the data in an S3 bucket.
+For instance, `s3://test-bucket-for-tutorial/train.csv` can be read in PySpark as simple as: `spark.read.csv('s3://test-bucket-for-tutorial/train.csv')`.
+Note that this data is available automatically across all the nodes!
-22. When needed you can copy data from your Amazon s3 bucket to your EMR local storage by: `aws cp s3://my-bucket//myfile ./myfolder-in-emr`
+- When needed you can copy data from your Amazon s3 bucket to your EMR local storage by: `aws s3 cp s3://my-bucket//myfile ./myfolder-in-emr`

-23. You can also copy data from your local system to EMR Hadoop storage by the following command: `cat test.csv | ssh -i <your-aws-key.pem> hadoop@ec2-18-184-114-44.eu-central-1.compute.amazonaws.com "hadoop dfs -put - test.csv"`.
+- You can also copy data (e.g. `test.csv`) from your local system to EMR Hadoop storage by the following command: `cat test.csv | ssh -i <your-aws-key.pem> hadoop@ec2-18-184-114-44.eu-central-1.compute.amazonaws.com "hdfs dfs -put - data.zip"`.
 This will copy the file `test.csv` to the Hadoop cluster.
 Note that Spark has direct access to this meaning that to read this with PySpark you could simply use the following command: `spark.read.csv('test.csv')`.

-24. To list all files in your Hadoop cluster type in `hadoop dfs -ls`.
+- To list all files in your Hadoop cluster type in `hdfs dfs -ls`.